bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

 - Change trajectory of creating from iterating on existing thinking to one of genuine innovation.
 - Retain and use knowledge effectively because you understand the fundamental building blocks.

 For example, you see a problem represented as a graph.
 Do we really need a graph to solve the problem?
 What are the alternative representations that we can use to solve the problem?
-If you apply First Principles Thinking you will be able to challenge the current knowledge and invent new solutions to old problems.
+If you apply _First Principles Thinking_ you will be able to challenge the current knowledge and invent new solutions to old problems.

 ### Reflection and Review

 It is natural to rush into solving as many practice problems as possible to meet the preparation deadline.
 This can be stressful, especially when there are many topics to learn.
 Take time to reflect on the solution.
 It's wise to slow down and reflect.

-If you skip reflecting, you will feel more overwhelmed as you progress.
+If you skip reflection, you will feel more overwhelmed as you progress.
 Because, you will forget things you have already learned.
 Reflection is a way to deepen your understanding of the material.

 It can also uncover your mistakes, so you can fill in the gaps in your knowledge.
 Most of the time, you don't have to memorize anything if you understand the concept really well.
 If you have to memorize something, the secret is to use spaced repetition.